St. Joseph University School

 · Ensure that all are whole grain.

-Free and Reduced-priced Meals: Schools will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals.
+Free Meals for Schools will make every effort to eliminate any social stigma attached to, and prevent the overt identification of, students who are eligible for free and reduced-price school meals.

-Sharing of Foods and Beverages.
-School should discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children’s diets.
+Sharing of Foods and Beverages: students are not allowed to share their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children’s diets.

 Physical Activity Opportunities and Physical Education